 The ketogenic diet is a special high-fat diet that is used for difficult to treat seizures.
-Heavy cream, butter and vegetable oils provide the necessary fat.
+Heavy cream, butter, plus, nut and seed oils, provide the necessary fat.
 The diet also completely eliminates sweets such as candy, cookies, and desserts.
 Other carbohydrate rich foods such as bread, potatoes, rice, cereals, and pasta are not allowed on the strictest form of the diet, but are allowed on more liberal forms of the diet.
 All foods must be carefully prepared and weighed on a gram scale.
 Each meal must be eaten in its entirety for the diet to be most effective.
 The Classic diet consists of a ratio in grams of fat to non-fat (protein and carbohydrates) of 4:1 and 3:1.
 The modified ketogenic diet consists of ratios of 2:1 and 1:1.

 2. Who can be helped by the diet?

-Children with seizures from infancy through the teenage years may be helped by the diet.
+People with seiures from infancy through the adult years may be helped by the diet.
 There is no way to predict beforehand whether it will be successful.
 Traditionally the diet has been used for children with myoclonic, atonic and tonic-clonic seizures.
-In every decade since the 1920’s, studies consistently show that 50-75% of children with difficult to control seizures of all types are helped by the diet.
+In every decade since the 1920’s, studies consistently show that 50-75% of infants through adults with difficult to control seizures of all types are helped by the diet.
 Creative recipes have helped to make the diet more palatable in the past few years.

 3. How effective is the diet at controlling or eliminating seizures?